Ohio Misdemeanor Charges and Penalties

 Criminal Trespass (Trespassing)

-In Ohio, if you, without securing permission, knowingly enter or remain on the property belonging to another person or entity, you are guilty of criminal trespass.
-You cannot defend your actions by saying you were unaware that you were trespassing, as long as there was some noticeable deterrent like a “no trespass” sign or fencing around the property.
+In Ohio, the offense of criminal trespass means, without securing permission, knowingly entering or remaining on the property belonging to another person or entity.
+Unawareness of being on a property of another may be a defense, if there was no noticeable deterrent like a "no trespass" sign or fencing around the property.

 Criminal trespass may be committed on a private property or on a place of public amusement.
 If you are accused of trespassing on private property, it will be considered to be a misdemeanor of the 4th degree.